-A DNS query is defined as a sufficiently well-formed DNS transaction initiation pursuant to DNS protocol standards directed at a root server address over TCP or UDP to a port assigned by IANA for DNS service.
+A DNS query is defined as a sufficiently well-formed DNS transaction initiation pursuant to DNS protocol standards directed at an RSI over TCP or UDP on port 53.

-DNS query sizes are determined by the length of the entire DNS message.
-Thus, in practical terms, the transport headers (Ethernet, IP, and TCP or UDP etc) are removed leaving the DNS payload to measure.
+DNS query sizes are determined by the length of the DNS message.
+Thus, in practical terms, the transport headers (Ethernet, IP, and TCP or UDP etc) are removed leaving the DNS message to measure.
 The DNS query message sizes should be recorded for both TCP and UDP.

-A DNS message carried over TCP is prefixed with a 16-bit (two octet) value indicating the size of the message.
-Implementations should exclude these two octets in the calculation of message size.2
+A DNS message carried over TCP port 53 is prefixed with a 16-bit (two octet) value indicating the size of the message.
+Implementations should exclude these two octets in the calculation of message size.

-The query size distribution is defined as a list values for the number of queries received during the reporting period of a particular size range in the following:
+The query size distribution is defined as a list of values for the number of queries received during the reporting period of a particular size range in the following, where each range except the last covers 16 sizes: